Car insurance for convicted drivers

-What types of conviction are insurers more likely to accept?
+What types of convictions are insurers more likely to accept?

 There’s no hard and fast rule for this, as each insurer will have its own criteria for what it does and doesn’t accept.
 But you may find it easier to find insurance for some offences than others.
 For example, some insurers may be more willing to cover:

-- (Relatively) minor speed infringements that may result in three points on your licence
+- (Relatively) minor speed infringements that may result in 3 points on your licence

-What are the different types of driving offence?
+What are the different types of driving offences?

-Below we’ve outlined a selection of driving offences that can affect your insurance and the typical penalties.
+Below we’ve outlined a selection of driving offences that can affect your insurance, and their typical penalties.